Are you getting an MRI soon? Learn how to prepare for an MRI so you’re ready for your appointment.

 How to Prepare for an MRI with Contrast

 Gadolinium contrast, also called contrast or dye, is used to enhance MRI images and make certain structures more clear.
-Contrast is typically given orally or through an IV in the arm or hand before MRI images are taken.
+Contrast is typically given orally or hand before MRI images are taken.
 Side effects and allergic reactions to contrast are rare but can occur.
 Your doctor will take a complete medical history and please be sure to inform your doctor of any known allergies, current medications, recent illnesses or surgeries, or a history of kidney disease.

 Your MRI at Raleigh Radiology

 All MRI scanners at Raleigh Radiology offer an open bore option.
 This new technology provides a much more comfortable experience compared to the older, closed MRI machines.
-IV sedation is available for patients over age 18 who may feel nervous or claustrophobic during the MRI procedure.
 To learn more about MRI at Raleigh Radiology, download our MRI brochure, or contact the Raleigh Radiology office in your area.